-EH!WOZA is a collaboration between South African biomedical researchers, a conceptual artist, an NGO, and youth from a local township called Khayelitsha.
+EH!WOZA is a collaboration between South African biomedical researchers, conceptual artists, and youth from Khayelitsha.

-The project was initiated in 2013 at the local pub when a group of scientists engaged an artist about a social responsiveness project linked to Tuberculosis (TB).
-After lengthy discussions, it was agreed that a short documentary would be produced free of charge.
+The project was initiated in 2013 when a group of scientists engaged an artist about a social responsiveness project linked to Tuberculosis (TB).
+After some discussion, it was agreed that a short documentary would be produced free of charge.
 This was to replace the handycam style documentation of an upcoming health workshop to be held with learners from IkamvaYouth – an educational NGO based in Khayelitsha.